(Disclosure: We may earn a commission for purchases made through links in this post. Such links are marked *.).

 Audio Technica LP120 Turntable Setup (How To)

 As significant as the setup of the equipment itself is the room setting.
 You want your turntable to be away from sources of vibration.
-We go into more details, below, when we talk about speakers.
+We go into more detail, below, when we talk about speakers.

 Theoretically, you could directly connect your turntable to your computer and use that speaker system (ugh).
 But of course, you are not going to do that.